-Applications for the grant will be available on June 25th, 2020, and due on July 13th, 2020.
+Applications for the grant will be available on June 25th, 2020, and due on July 13th, 2020 for libraries that completed the intent to apply form.
 Libraries will be notified of their approval status in mid-July.

 Libraries who participate in this grant will be required to plan their program with their Literacy Partner Organization, offer group and/or one-on-one programs, publicize those programs, survey program attendees, and submit a report provided by MHLS at the end of the grant period.